top of page

 r.
 Electrical Equipment

 Distributor: Distributors are unrestricted provided the original drive, location, and housing are retained.
+Electronic trigger devices may be used with any distributor (in lieu of mechanical points).
 The distributor is defined as the component that triggers the LT current and distributes the HT current.
 The ignition timing may only be varied by vacuum and/or mechanical means.
-It is prohibited to use any other method or component to trigger, distribute, or time the ignition.
+It is prohibited to use any other method or component to trigger, distribute, or time the ignition (e.g. Multi spark spark amplifiers, crank triggers, capacitive discharge systems are prohibited).
 The vacuum advance mechanism may be removed, and the distributor advance plate may be secured by soldering or welding or by suitable fasteners.
 The advance curve and advance springs are unrestricted.
 Generators/ Alternators: not required.
 All other electrical components are unrestricted.

 s.
 Miscellaneous